 The responsibility is on the employer to pay you the minimum wage, even if you agree to be paid less.
 Your employer has broken the law by not paying you the minimum wage and you can take legal action against them for the wages they owe you.

 Under Australian law, an employer is allowed to pay wages in cash.
-You are not breaching your visa by agreeing to a cash-in-hand job – nor can it lead to your visa being cancelled (if your visa allows you to work).
+You are not breaching your visa by agreeing to a cash-in-hand job – it cannot lead to your visa being cancelled (if your visa allows you to work).

-Though it is legal for your employer to pay you in cash, it is a common indicator that your employer could not pay you the correct amount, pay your superannuation, or withhold tax from your wages.
+Although it is legal for your employer to pay you in cash, it may suggest that your employer is not paying you the correct amount, is not paying your superannuation, or is not withholding tax from your wages.

 For this reason, it is important to check your payslip.
-If you are not getting a payslip, this further indicates that your employer is not correctly paying your wages, as not getting a payslip is illegal (see below).
+If you are not getting a payslip, this also suggests that your employer is not correctly paying your wages, because not getting a payslip is illegal (see below).

 For more information, see: